kaaproject/kaa-rfcs/0016/README.md

 #### Endpoint token revocation event

 Provider MUST publish *endpoint token revoked event* whenever one or more previously valid endpoint tokens become unusable for endpoint identification.
-On receipt of this event consumers SHOULD take immediate measures for terminating active endpoint communication sessions where listed tokens are used for endpoint identification.
+On receipt of this event consumers MUST take immediate measures for terminating active endpoint communication sessions where listed tokens are used for endpoint identification.

 Endpoint token revoked event is a [broadcast message](/0003/README.md#broadcast-messaging) with `endpoint` target entity type, `token` event group, and `revoked` event type.